AguaClara/Textbook/Rapid_Mix/RM_Examples.rst

 Example: pH Adjustment
 ======================

-Find the required dose of several bases to raise the pH at the Manzaragua Water Treatment Plant The Mazaragua AguaClara plant consists of two 1 L/s plants operating in parallel.
+Find the required dose of several bases to raise the pH at the Manzaragua Water Treatment Plant.
+The Mazaragua AguaClara plant consists of two 1 L/s plants operating in parallel.
 The plant is located in the municipality of Guinope, the department of El Paraiso, Honduras.

-.. _Manzaragua_WTP:
+.. _figure_Manzaragua_WTP:

 .. figure::    Images/Manzaragua_WTP.jpg
     :width: 700px